sousa-a/sousa-a.github.io/_projects/1_project.md

 ### 1.6.3 Total Stock Usage (TSU)
 We also wanted to evaluate the total stock usage averages ($) across hospitals by quarter as well as the monthly and daily averages by quarter.<br>
-A *Tsu* class and methods were created to evaluate each aggregate values.<br>
+A *Tsu* class and methods were created to evaluate each aggregate values.
 The concept of Total Stock Usage (TSU) was used in the analyses to follow.<br>

 <html lang="en">
 <head>